veugeni/vnml/docs/vnmlmanual.md

 A variable name can be any string of text, as a professional advice avoid short stupid names like `a1`, or spaces and weird characters but use a meaningful name: `can_eat_at_diner`.
 All variables start as zero, any value greater than zero is considered non zero, any value below zero is considered zero.

 **Why have do we can increment and decrement when the only check made is if zero or not?
 Because it's ready for future conditions if needed.
-If not assume that <inc> and <showifnonzero> are good enough**
+If not assume that "inc" and "showifnonzero" are good enough for almost all cases**

 ```
     <!-- ... blah blah ... -->